greyscaled/my-music-postgres/README.md

 ```

 ### Changing Default Database, User, Password
-The database name, user and password are all hard-coded in the script for simplicity.
+> **SECURITY** WARNING: The database name, user and password are all hard-coded in the script for simplicity.
 It is assumed that this is to be run on **personal machines only**.

 The defaults are set to: